7 Different Bulk Bag Discharge Types Explained

 When a fixed connection is not required, an iris bottom discharge is best suitable.
 The discharge spout of the bag is pulled through the iris valve, which is then shut around the spout, restraining the flow of material.

-The valve is then opened gradually, facilitating complete control over the speed of material flow, preventing any uncontrolled blasts and limiting dust from spreading through plant area.
+The valve is then opened gradually, facilitating complete control over the speed of material flow, preventing any uncontrolled blasts and limiting dust from spreading through the plant area.